Single and return fares

 Where I have details of fares for a bus route, I have included these at the bottom of the timetable page.
 Unfortunately, most bus companies don't publish their fares, so it's difficult for me to find them out.

 If there are no fares listed at the bottom of the timetable, that means I don't know what the fares are, so please don't ask me.
 If you need to know, get in touch with the bus company that runs the route.
-On the other hand, if you do know the price of a single and return adult ticket for a common journey, please do let me know, and I will include it in my next update.

 All-day, weekly and monthly tickets